evildmp/BrachioGraph/docs/how-to/use-turtle-draw.rst

   positions* (and not at the extremes of their sweep), and uses *not too much or too little of their sweep*.

-:ref:`understand_plotter_geometry` explores some of the relationships between geometry and plotting area in more detail.
+:ref:`geometric-visualisation` explores some of the relationships between geometry and plotting area in more detail.